liovirgildam/CV/README.md

 I enjoy taking my daughter to the local swimming pool.
 Even though she doesn't know how to swim, she loves the experience.

 - <strong>Baking Cupcakes and Cakes:</strong>
 I love food, and everything that is sweet.
-My favourite favourite <a target="_blank" href="https://www.youtube.com/watch?v=cT9-WMHuMP8">Blueberry muffin recipe</a> is very easy to bake and takes little time.
+My favourite<a target="_blank" href="https://www.youtube.com/watch?v=cT9-WMHuMP8"> Blueberry muffin recipe</a> is very easy to bake and takes little time.
 Please, have a go and let me know what you think of it.